haani-niyaz/devops-journal/_drafts/2016-07-07-learning-angularjs-part-2.markdown

 ### Tab Controller

-We have been talking about 'tabs' and its behaviour for quite a bit now - This seems like a good candidate for a *Controller*.
+We have been talking about *tabs* and its behaviour for quite a bit now - This seems like a good candidate for a *Controller*.

 {% highlight javascript %}